aloy/sociology_chapter/code_supplement/readme.txt

 -------------------------------------------------------------------------------
 README file corresponding to submitted code for

-	"Diagnostics for Linear Mixed-Effects Models Using Visual Inference"
+"Model Choice and Diagnostics for Linear Mixed-Effects Models Using Statistics on Street Corners"

 by

 Adam Loy, Heike Hofmann, and Dianne Cook
 -------------------------------------------------------------------------------
 FILE					DESCRIPTION
 -------------------------------------------------------------------------------